Ayush12062000/Face-Recognition-Attendance-Monitoring-System/README.md

 ## Techniques used:
-a.)
-HOG (Histogram of Oriented Gradients) algorithm for finding faces. b.)
-Generate Facial landmarks for faces posing and projected at different angles. c.)
-128 different measurements of a image generated. using these measurements
+1. HOG (Histogram of Oriented Gradients) algorithm for finding faces.
+2. Generate Facial landmarks for faces posing and projected at different angles.
-	we can define a person, and differentiate b/w people as well. d.) last step to differentiate them and  get names (used linear SVM classifier.)
+3. 128 different measurements of a image generated. using these measurements we can define a person, and differentiate b/w people as well.
+4. last step to differentiate them and  get names (used linear SVM classifier.)